ibm-cloud-docs/codeengine/project.md

 {: shortdesc}

 ## What is a project?

-In {{site.data.keyword.codeengineshort}}, a project is a grouping of runtime components such as applications and jobs.
-The grouping of components is up to you.
-When you have components that are related, such as components that are part of a larger application, you can put these components within one project to manage access control more easily.
-By grouping runtime components in the same project, these components share a private network, enabling them to talk to each other securely.
+A project is a grouping of {{site.data.keyword.codeengineshort}} entities such as applications, jobs, and builds.
+Projects are used to manage resources and provide access to its entities.
+A project provides the following items<ul><li>Provides a unique namespace for entity names.</li><li> Manages access to project resources (inbound access).</li><li> Manages access to backing services, registries, and repositories (outbound access).</li><li> Has an automatically generated certificate for Transport Layer Service (TLS).</li><li> Is based on a Kubernetes namespace.</li></ul>

 For more information about managing access control to projects with IAM, see [Managing user access](/docs/codeengine?topic=codeengine-iam).

-Projects incur no costs, but instead serve as folders for your applications and jobs.
+Projects incur no costs, but instead serve as folders for your apps and jobs.

 ### How can I see what projects I can access?